-The Board expects to measure investment performance quarterly and will generally follow prudent time horizons when evaluating short term, intermediate term, and long term performance of its investment managers.
-Generally, the Board defines underperformance as: Cumulative annualized performance (net of fees) over a three-year period below a broad market-based benchmark return times 0.9, or five year return (net of fees) below the broad market based benchmark return.
+The Board expects to measure investment performance quarterly and will generally follow prudent time horizons when evaluating short, intermediate, and long-term performance of its investment managers.
+Generally, the Board will focus on a complete market cycle (defined as between three and five years) when analyzing a manager's performance relative to their broad-market-based benchmark, stated style, peer group, and other criteria deemed acceptable to the Board.